 Available on DVD and streaming, Starsky & Hutch saw repeats on the El Rey Network and Cosi TV.
 The Roku Channel airs it, and iTunes, Prime, and other sites offer download options.
 The current enthusiasm for the show pales compared to its glory days on network TV and early syndication, to put it mildly.
 Of course, the series was still fresh in people’s minds in 1980.
 A fan could say the same of many 1970s programs that thrived in syndication in the 1980s.
 A few series did continue to thrive far beyond.

-The 1970s produced a great deal of incredible television, with the vastly expanded cable universe, programs that long ago disappeared from television air once again.
-The audiences, however, aren’t likely too big.
+The 1970s produced a great deal of incredible television, with the vastly expanded cable universe, programs that long ago disappeared from television airwaves, once again.
+The audiences, however, aren’t likely to be too big.
 Many shows provide filler programming for various B and C-level channels.
 While it is great to see an old classic program back, how many people tune in at 3 AM?

 If it is a horror or sci-fi show, the numbers may be better than expected.
 Those fans like to seek things out.
 Speculating how many horror fans seek out and watch “The Vampire” would be exactly that – pure speculation.
-Horror fans are completists, and many probably would check the show out for nostalgia’s sake.
-Younger fans who want to see something they never watched before may give it a look.
+Horror fans are completists, and many would probably check out the show for nostalgia’s sake.
+Younger fans who want to see something they’ven’t seen before may give it a look.

 What is the episode’s legacy?
 “The Vampire” stands as an intriguing, offbeat episode from a once iconic TV series.
 While it might not lead many horror fans to check out every episode of Starsky & Hutch, some may feel inclined to watch this one.
 And Starsky & Hutch may live forever.